pbmacintyre/RCCP_free/readme.txt

 The license is here: https://github.com/ringcentral/ringcentral-js-widgets/blob/master/LICENSE

-This is an out-of-the-box embeddable web phone app that help developers to integrate RingCentral services to their own web applications.
+This is an out-of-the-box embeddable web phone app that helps developers to integrate RingCentral services into their own web applications.
 This is controlable in the settings page with a check box to turn it on or off.
+There is also a Team Messaging component added in version 1.4

 = Features =

 <ul>
 <li>RingCentral Embedded Phone app -
-RingCentral's embedded phone app can be turned on or off and call can be made from within the WordPress Admin area.
+RingCentral's embedded phone app can be turned on or off and calls can be made from within the WordPress Admin area.
 </li>

 <li>Call Me Request widget -